 - Google Play services

 Additionally, the device’s language has to be set to one of the following: Chinese (Traditional), Danish, Dutch, English, French, German, Hindi, Indonesian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish, Thai, Turkis, or Vietnamese.

 Make sure to turn on Google Assistant on your Android device.

 3. Retrain the voice model

 It’s possible that the reason why Google Assistant is not working is that it doesn’t recognize your voice.
 This is easy to fix, as all you have to do is retrain the voice model.
 Here’s how to do it: Open the Google app on your phone, select the “More” option at the bottom of the screen, and then tap “Settings.”
-The next step is to tap the “Voice” option and select “Voice Match” followed by “Retrain voice model.”
+The next step is to tap the “Voice” option and select “Voice Match”.
+Then tap on the slider next to the “Hey Google” section.

-Then just tap the “I agree” option and follow on-screen instructions to retrain the voice model.
+Then just tap, “Next”, and then the “I agree” option when the “Agree to Voice Match” section pops up.
+Then just follow the on-screen instructions to retrain the voice model.
 It’s super easy — you just have to say “OK Google” and “Hey Google” a few times.

 Once you’re done, say the hotword again to see whether the problem has been solved and Google Assistant now works.
 If it doesn’t, there are a few other things you can try out, which we’ll take a look at next.